oe4dns/tootgroup.py/README.md

    The place for storing configuration is operating system dependent but will be shown during the first-run/setup phase.
-A local tootgroup.conf file placed next to the `tootgroup.py` script will override these settings though and can be used for testing or other purposes.
+A local tootgroup.conf file placed next to the `tootgroup.py` script will override these settings though and can be used for development or testing purposes.

 4. If you want to set up `tootgroup.py` for more than one group, you can run it again while specifying the "--group GROUP_HANDLE" flag.
-This will then generate an independent configuration that will be read every thime you call `tootgroup.py` using this name.
+This will then generate an independent configuration that will be read each time you call `tootgroup.py` using this name.
 If you don't specify any group name, the handle "default" is created and used automatically